 MLAs assist in different ways depending on the need of the school.
 In some schools, the MLA assists the Chinese teacher with lesson preparation and providing opportunities for students to speak with a native speaker.

 In other schools, MLAs teach Chinese independently, either as a subject or as an extra-curricular activity.

 MLAs are also able to aid schools to develop a Chinese language programme by assisting current teachers with learning Chinese.
 CIUC is also able to provide textbooks and online resources to help teachers learn Chinese.

 Martial arts and Tai Chi

 CIUC has specially trained martial arts instructors.
-They are available to teach at schools.
-They can teach regular lessons, or do one-off cultural interactive demonstrations.
-They are also available to participate in cultural days.
+He is available to teach at schools.
+He can teach regular lessons in Christchurch, or do one-off cultural interactive demonstrations throughout the South Island.
+He is also available to participate in cultural days.

 Cultural days and festivals